 What is litigation?

-Litigation refers to the legal process that occurs after the defendant files their Statement of Defense and lasts until your claim is resolved.
-It may involve d certain steps to prove the extent of your injuries, but do not worry, our team will guide you every step of the way.
+Litigation is a legal term that refers to the legal process that begins after the other party (the defendant) files their Statement of Defense and lasts until your claim is resolved.

 What can I expect during the litigation process?